 Most of us think of a leader as someone with a great deal of experience and training in a particular area.
-While knowledge and experience are important qualities, one’s ability to communicate and work well with others is just as crucial to being an effective leader.
+While knowledge and experience are important qualities, one’s ability to communicate, work well with others, and manage emotions is just as crucial to being an effective leader.

 It can be the difference between being “bossome” (an awesome boss) and a “bosshole” (boss + asshole).

-Try these methods to increase your E.Q. and accomplish more together:
+Try these methods to increase your emotional intelligence and accomplish more together:

-1.Increase your self-awareness.
-Self-development is the foundation of excellence and great leadership.
+Self-development and being self-aware are the foundation of excellence and of a great emotionally intelligent leader.
 Before you can lead and inspire others, you must first understand your own motivations and behavior.

-- Develop your vision by learning to listen to your inner values and dreams.
-Trust yourself.
+- Develop your vision by learning to listen to your inner values, personal goals, and dreams.
+Trust yourself and your emotional abilities.
 Try not to compromise or settle on your values to achieve a goal or for other short-term gains.

 - Embrace passion by learning to be motivated by your internal compass rather than external forces and situations.